felixtrz/becsy/docs/guide/architecture/systems.md

 ## Singleton components

 While most component types are intended to be instantiated as components on multiple entities, some should have only one instance &mdash; for example, global settings or global state for a game.
-To support this you could create an entity to hold the sole component instance and query for it in all the systems that need to reference it, but Becsy provides a shortcut.
+To support this you could create an entity to hold the sole component instance and query for it in all the systems that need to reference it, but Fecsy provides a shortcut.
 In every system that needs to access the singleton just declare access to it like this:

 ```ts{6}
 @component class Global {